wp-plugins/quick-featured-images/README.txt

 = Access =

 1. You will find the plugin under the own **menu item 'Featured Images'**
-2. You can select an image under 'Media' with its new **action link 'Bulk set as featured image'**.
-Per click on it you can go on with the plugin.
+2. You can select an image in the media library (menu item: 'Media') with its new **action link 'Bulk set as featured image'**.
+Click on it and you can go on with the plugin.

 = Set, replace, remove: Actions =

-With Quick Featured Images you can apply time-saving tasks with featured images: add, exchange and delete them in bulk.
+With Quick Featured Images you can apply time-saving tasks with many featured images: add, exchange and delete them in bulk.

 1. **Adding featured images:** You can select an image or scan for the first post image to set it as the new featured image to hundreds of posts in one go.
 You can select multiple images to set them randomly as featured images.
 2. **Exchanging featured images:** You can replace or update several existing featured images with a selected image in one go.